 - Bowdoin College Compliance Protocol: U.S. Copyright Act and The Digital Millennium Copyright Act Sound and Video Recordings

-The Chief Information Officer leads an Information Technology (IT) Division that engages faculty and students to incorporate technology into their teaching, learning, research, and life.
+The Senior Vice President and Chief Information Officer (SVP/CIO) leads an Information Technology (IT) Division that engages faculty and students to incorporate technology into their teaching, learning, research, and life.
 From classrooms to dorm rooms, access to technology is everywhere.
 Resources available to students include personal e-mail accounts; wireless Internet access everywhere on campus; network storage; video conferencing capability; cable television; VoIP telephone systems; and voice mail.
-IT also provides a full-time Help Desk that supports Macintosh, Windows, and Linux computers and includes a student-run Help Desk.
+IT also provides a full-time Staff and Student Service Desk that supports Macintosh, Windows, and Linux computers.
 Additionally, IT is able to offer a number of site-licensed software such as the Adobe Suite, Microsoft Office Professional, ESRI’s ArcGIS, and other specialized academic and administrative applications.

 Other services that IT provides include technical, design, editorial, and project development consulting.
 IT is constantly exploring technology trends while also adopting the best solutions in business and higher education to deliver easily accessible, cost effective, secure, stable technology services over one of the fastest campus-wide gigabit networks in the nation.